atrifat/text-embedding-api/README.md

 }
 ```

-## Available Models
+## 📚 Available Models

-The following models are configured in `models_config.py`.
-Please note that while aliases like `text-embedding-3-small` and `text-embedding-3-large` are provided for OpenAI API compatibility, their actual embedding dimensions are determined by the underlying Hugging Face models used in this server, and may differ from OpenAI's native models.
+The models configured in `models_config.py` are listed below.
+Aliases like `text-embedding-3-small` and `text-embedding-3-large` are provided for OpenAI API compatibility; however, the actual embedding dimensions are determined by the underlying Hugging Face models used by this server and may differ from OpenAI's native models.

 | Canonical Name          | Alias (OpenAI-compatible)              | Dimension | Max Tokens | Instruction Prefix Required | Default Prefix     |
 | :---------------------- | :------------------------------------- | :-------- | :--------- | :-------------------------- | :----------------- |